Site icon Allegiant Finance Services Ltd.

 If your insurer has written off your car and offered a payout that seems too low, you have the right to challenge it.
 Many policyholders don’t realise that they can dispute their insurer’s valuation for free.

-This guide explains how to challenge an undervalued settlement, step by step.
+This guide explains how to challenge an undervalued vehicle settlement, step by step.

 Insurers use trade guides and market data to determine a vehicle’s pre-accident value, but their calculations may not always reflect the true market price.
 Some common reasons why insurers might undervalue your vehicle include: